 When to Harvest Lemon Skunk ‐ Flowering Time

-The Lemon Skunk strain has a quick flowering time in comparison to other marijuana strains.
-You can expect it to flower within just 6 to 8 weeks.
+Lemon Skunk can flower in as little as 6 weeks, much faster than many other marijuana strains.
 The Lemon Skunk strain is a larger plant and will typically grow over 78 inches tall!
-Lemon Skunk is a a high yield marijuana strain, producing between 3 and 6 oz of cannabis per square foot.
+Lemon Skunk marijuana plants are a high yield marijuana strain, producing between 3 and 6 oz of cannabis per square foot of grow space.

 When smoked or converted into an edible form, the flavor of the Lemon Skunk strain is best described as Lemon, Skunk, and Citrus.

 Lemon Skunk Strain Medicinal Benefits and Side Effects

 Ancestry and DNA - Children of the Lemon Skunk Strain